jrcaro/Rehoboam/README.md

-# Alert
-## Due to some changes in the cameras URL (10 January 2021) the project doesnt't work.

 # Rehoboam

 The goal of this work is to create a dashboard through you can observed a selected camera traffic of Málaga in real time and count the number of vehicles in each direction in order to alert before the congestion occur.